PygmalesDev/calvario/README.md

 ## Features

-- **Real-Time Online Mulitplayer:** Compete against other players in real-time across different worlds!
+- **Real-Time Online Multiplayer:** Compete against other players in real-time across different worlds!
 - **Island Conquest:** Battle against other pirate empires to expand your territory.
 - **Strategic Gameplay:** Manage resources, build fleets, and conquer islands to become the ultimate pirate lord.
 - **Multi-Language Support:** Play in either English or German.